A Man in Full (miniseries): Episodes

-Regina King will direct the first three episodes.

 Production

 Development

 On November 4, 2021, it was announced that Netflix had given a series order to A Man in Full, which is based on the novel of the same name by Tom Wolfe.
-The series is written by David E. Kelley and directed by Regina King.
-The two also executive produce along with Reina King and Matthew Tinker.
+The series is created by David E. Kelley and half of its episodes directed by Regina King.
+The two also executive produce along with Matthew Tinker.
 The series is produced by Royal Ties Productions and David E. Kelley Productions.

 Casting

 In early May 2022, Jeff Daniels was cast.
 Diane Lane was cast as the female lead in July 2022.
 William Jackson Harper, Aml Ameen, Tom Pelphrey, Sarah Jones, Jon Michael Hill, Chanté Adams, Lucy Liu, and Bill Camp joined the series in August 2022.

 Filming

 Filming was previously set to begin in May 2022.
-Filming was expected to begin on August 8, 2022, in Atlanta, Georgia, and wrap on December 10.
+Filming began on August 8, 2022, in Atlanta, Georgia, and wrapped on December 10.

+Release

+A Man in Full was released on May 2, 2024.